 The Biblical Flood (2347 BCE)

 It was on this date, November 18, 2347 BCE, that Noah's Ark came to rest on the mountains of Ararat, after 150 consecutive days of rain.
-We can be sure that this story is true, because the Judeo-Christian Bible tells us so, the Church Fathers say it was so, the Catholic Encyclopedia confirms it, and up to 75% of Americans believe it.
+We can be sure that this story is true, because the Judeo-Christian Bible tells us so, the Church Fathers say it was so, the Catholic Encyclopedia confirms it, and at least 50% of Americans believe it.

 Fortunately for the human race, we do not determine truth by vote.
 The Flood or Deluge is the means described in Genesis 6-8* by which God destroyed, all the members of the human race except Noah and his family, on account of general human wickedness.
 There seems to have been no way for the Almighty to save the innocent land species and the people who had never heard of Jehovah, but that's a minor flaw in the story compared to the unoriginality of the story.
 Apologists for literalism will argue that the very similar legends among many peoples on the earth proves that the Flood was truly historical.
 But this overlooks the local favoritism of the legend's deity over all other deities.